 But it's changed days since Johan Cruyff's elegance outshone the twinkle toes of Jimmy Johnstone on the way to Ajax lifting the European Cup for the first time in 1971.

-Their paths will cross competitively for the seventh time on Tuesday with the two former European champions having become also-rans, constrained by the straight-jacket of second-class domestic leagues.
+with the two former European champions having become also-rans, constrained by the straight-jacket of second-class domestic leagues.

 Victims of a power shift fuelled by television money magnetically drawn towards the large population centres, the pair conjoin in a football bedroom where size matters more than ever.

 The diminutive Bobby Petta scored for Celtic in the first leg of their last meeting, in the third qualifying round in 2000, and the Dutchman can understand why both sides are struggling to keep pace with Barcelona and AC Milan in arguably the toughest Champions League grouping this season.

 The 39-year-old former winger reckons Neil Lennon's side play a different style to the one employed by Martin O'Neill in their 3-1 win in Amsterdam before progressing, despite a single-goal home defeat.

 "I think we had quite a good, strong team and we had quality all over the place," Petta said of the side that included the club's present manager and Henrik Larsson.